apption-labs/meater-cloud-public-rest-api/README.md

   * JSON Web Tokens (JWT) are used.
   * Make a request to the `/login` endpoint to obtain a token.
   * Authenticated requests are made with the header `Authorization: Bearer <JWT>`
-  * The JWT don't expire automatically but may be reset.
+  * The JWT doesn't expire but may be reset.
 * Localisation:
   * English (US) is default.
   * Cook names can be translated (unless cook was given a name by the user) using the `Accept-Language` header with the [ISO_639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code.
 For example `Accept-Language: fr`.